Puerto Rico

 Required Documents:

-• Invitation letter or production agreement
+• Invitation letter or production services agreement from the local production company

-• Filming itinerary and crew list
+• Filming itinerary and full crew list with roles and nationalities

 • Proof of accommodation and funds